-Our comments submitted in August 2006 addressed concerns related to the training requirements in the proposed ATCM.
+Our last comments, submitted in November 2006, addressed concerns related to the training requirements in the proposed ATCM.
 As a large company, with many people tasked with Environmental Compliance, the scope of the original ATCM could have required a large number of personnel to have to attend the CARB Compliance School, of which most courses are not local.
-The revised proposed draft addressed our concerns by allowing one or two representatives from our operations to attend the required training courses.
-As we already maintain an extensive training program, which deals with the same compliance objectives related to recordkeeping and compliance, as the CARB Training Courses, we are assured that our personnel are all aware of their responsibility and accountability to meet or exceed the CARB Regulatory requirements.
-The most recent version of the Chrome Plating ATCM has now reverted back to the original training requirements, which can be interpreted that anyone tasked with maintaining compliance with the ATCM must attend a CARB Compliance Training Course.
-This places a burden to send well over 40 of our personnel offsite for training.
+As we already maintain an extensive training program, which deals with the same compliance objectives related to record keeping and compliance, as the CARB Training Courses, we are assured that our personnel are all aware of their responsibility and accountability to meet or exceed the CARB Regulatory requirements.
+The most recent version of the Chrome Plating ATCM still does not provide the flexibility needed for a large operation such as ours, and in fact, proposes changes that will require that we now send almost all of our plating operation personnel to a CARB Compliance Course, some 50 employees.
+Our operation is a 24/7 shop, and one off-shift (afternoon and midnight shifts), is sometimes supervised by other departmental supervisors.
+While not specifically trained on plating, they do manage the employees who are specifically trained on all operational requirements.
+It also now specifies that CARB trained personnel be onsite at all times, during all operations, which will require that we send more personnel to CARB Training, which is not local, and for some, not necessary.
+Our shop personnel undergo very specific training for their assigned tasks, and are more than aware of their compliance requirements and objectives.